 (1) during the 56 days before and the 56 days after a regularly scheduled primary or general election conducted wholly or partially within the school district;

->

-> (2) on the date of a regularly scheduled town election in March conducted wholly or partially within the school district; or
+(2) on the date of a regularly scheduled town election or annual meeting in March conducted wholly or partially within the school district; or

->

-> (3) during the 30 days before or the 30 days after a regularly scheduled town election in March conducted wholly or partially within the school district.
+(3) during the 30 days before or the 30 days after a regularly scheduled town election in March conducted wholly or partially within the school district.

 (c) Notwithstanding any other law to the contrary, the time period in which a special election must be conducted under any other law may be extended by the school board to conform with the requirements of this subdivision.

 Special elections shall be held in school districts in conjunction with school district primary and general elections to fill vacancies in elective school district offices.
 When more than one vacancy exists in an office elected at-large, voters must be instructed to vote for up to the number of vacancies to be filled.